MPlayer: Forks

 mplayer2 was a GPLv3-licensed fork of MPlayer, largely the work of Uoti Urpala, who was excluded from the MPlayer project in May 2010 due to "long standing differences" with the MPlayer Team.
 The main changes from MPlayer were improved pause handling, Matroska support, seeking, and support for Nvidia VDPAU; enabling multithreading by default; and the removal of MEncoder, the GUI interface, and various video drivers and bundled libraries, such as ffmpeg, relying instead on shared libraries.
-The developers also indicated intentions to enable MPlayer2 to use libav as an alternative to ffmpeg.
+The developers also indicated intentions to enable MPlayer2 to use Libav as an alternative to ffmpeg.
 The first release, 2.0, was published in March 2011.
-There have been no subsequent stable releases.
+Mplayer2 development has ceased, and its goals have largely been continued by mpv, an actively developed fork.

 mpv is a GPLv2-licensed fork of mplayer2.
 Since June 2015, mpv has worked to relicense its code as LGPL v2.1 or above.

 MPlayer, MPlayer2 and mpv all use incompatible EDL formats.

 Legal controversy

 In January 2004, the MPlayer website was updated with an allegation that the Danish DVD player manufacturer, Kiss Technology, were marketing DVD players with firmware that included parts of MPlayer's GPL-licensed code.
 The implication was that Kiss was violating the GPL, since Kiss did not release its firmware under the GPL license.
 The response from the managing director of Kiss, Peter Wilmar Christensen, countered that the similarities between the two pieces of code indicate that the MPlayer team had in fact used code from Kiss's firmware.
 However, the Kiss DVD player, released in 2003, used a subtitle file format that is specific to MPlayer, which was designed by an MPlayer developer in 2001.